DESIGN AND 3D PRINT A RADIO DELETE PLATE WITH SHAPR3D

 ⬇️ Or grab the FREE Shapr3D CAD file you can modify here.

-If you want to learn the basics of designing car parts using super simple CAD software like Shapr3D check out our custom spark plug clip here first.
+If you want to learn the basics of designing 3d printed car parts using super simple CAD software like Shapr3D check out our custom spark plug clip here first.

-Now let’s get to tackling a more complex project: fixing issues with a previously downloaded BMW e30 radio delete plate model.
+Now let’s get to tackling a more complex project: fixing issues with a previously downloaded BMW e30 radio delete plate model which falls into 3d printing car interior parts.

 THE BIG PROBLEM